 Since there is now a greater understanding of the mechanism of myopia progression, researchers have been looking at options for altering this peripheral focus in an attempt to develop options to control (slow) myopia progression.
 This research has lead to the following three options currently being available for myopia control:

-Orthokeratology uses individually custom designed corneal molds/retainers worn during sleep.
+Orthokeratology (Shift lenses) uses individually custom designed corneal molds/retainers worn during sleep.
+Along with Atropine it is regarded as a gold standard treatment option for controlling myopia.
 They reversibly reshape the cornea (front of the eye) to correct myopia, so no visual correction is required during the day.
 Due to the reshaping effect on the cornea, they recreate the ideal optical properties required for myopia control.
-This is currently the best option for myopia control.
-Studies show a 50% slowing in the progression of myopia.
+This is currently the one of the best options for myopia control.
+Some studies show a 50-90% slowing in the progression of myopia.

 - Soft Contact Lenses

 These disposable soft multifocal contact lenses have been shown to give a similar amount of myopia control as orthokeratology.
 As with standard disposable contact lenses they are worn during waking hours.
 They do not correct myopia like orthokeratology.
-These lenses have the ability to reduce progression by almost 50%.
+These lenses have the ability to reduce progression by 59%.